sciactive/.github/profile/README.md

 # Port87

-We are working on a new kind of email that is spam resistent and organizes itself.
+We've built a new kind of email that is spam resistent and organizes itself.
 Check it out at [Port87.com](https://port87.com).

 # QuickDAV